Music with a Business Emphasis

 Earning your degree focused on both music and business gives you the foundation for a career combining administration and the arts in a variety of public, private and not-for-profit organizations.

 CUC offers two degree tracks: a bachelor of arts in music with a business emphasis and a bachelor of science in business administration with an emphasis on music.
 The bachelor of arts degree is for music-minded students seeking a broad liberal arts foundation, with an emphasis in business.
-Either degree will prepare you as a confident, ethical business leader for exciting degree opportunities in a dynamic field.

 The bachelor of arts in music is for students who want a broad liberal arts foundation, yet with an emphasis in business.
 The bachelor of science degree provides more depth in business curriculum.
-If you have questions, a counselor with our Office of Admission can help as you decide on the Concordia degree program that best matches your strengths and career interests.
+If you have questions, a counselor with our Office of Admission can help as you decide on the CUC degree program that best matches your strengths and career interests.

 For details about required courses and course descriptions, visit our online catalog.

-Opportunities for employment include marketing, arts management and other not-for-profit management.
 Among Concordia’s innovative programs is its longstanding “supervised work experience,” which offers opportunities for you to receive academic credit while gaining practical work experience.
 Concordia’s active placement office offers counseling, internships and on-site interviews for students.

 Music students at Concordia have a standing opportunity for a field experience with the Chicago Symphony Orchestra Chorus manager.
 Fieldwork allows students to gain practical, hands-on experience in music administration.
-After graduation, students have pursued administrative experiences in the arts.

 Concordia Business Club links business concepts learned in coursework to the professional community through educational opportunities, events and real-world experiences.
 Members benefit from networking and presentations on job placement, leadership development and more.